sasetz/fiit_template/lib.typ

   pagebreak(to: if use-binding { "odd" } else { none })

   ////////////////////////////////
-  // warning for AIS assignment
+  // AIS assignment
+  assert(
+    assignment == none or type(assignment) == str and assignment.ends-with(".pdf"),
-  if style != "pagecount" and assignment == none {
+    message: "For final stage of your thesis, please provide an assignment PDF file.
+Its name should end in `.pdf`" ) if style != "pagecount" and assignment == none {
     page(
       fill: tiling(size: (40pt, 40pt))[